-Last June we posted a review of the Magpul Sand PMAG.
-In the article, I briefly went over the steps to dyeing a SAND PMAG using Rit Dye.
+In June of 2016, we posted a review of the Magpul Sand PMAG.
+In that article, I briefly went over the steps to dyeing a SAND PMAG using Rit Dye.
 During that test, I noticed some colors did not turn out the same as what the bottle says it is supposed to be.
 So I decided to try every color and have a comprehensive color chart.
 I would not try mixing dyes or dipping a PMAG in different dyes to get different colors.
 I reached out to Rit Dye and they sent us 25 bottles of their most popular colors for testing.
 This meant I had to raid the Gunmag Warehouse (no pun intended) for 25 Sand PMAGs.
-You can get yours here.

 Below are the results of the dyeing.